 The 24mm is a prime wide-angle lens that can pack a lot of pixels into a single frame.
-What you get is a rectilinear wide-angle image, it just happens to be coming from a prime lens.
+What you get is a rectilinear wide-angle image.
+It just happens to be coming from a prime lens.

 The main advantage to using this lens, apart from the wide aperture, is its focal length only.
-While you give up a little bit of that depth of field as compared to 35, 50 and 85mm lenses, you gain in portability and the image size.
+While you give up a little bit of that depth of field as compared to 35, 50 and 85mm lenses, you gain in portability and image size.

 This lens is a lifesaver if you happen to be shooting in constraints and indoors and still want the depth of field or clarity or perhaps the cinematic look if you’re shooting video.